Hot Autumn: Origins

 The period known as the "Hot Autumn" in Italy began in the summer of 1968, which saw a series of strikes as workers demanded a flat-rate pay rise.
 The unrest that lasted from 1966 to 1972 began in the universities.
 These student movements set a precedent with their use of disruptive forms of protest which included strikes, demonstrations, and occupation of university buildings.
-Students formed assemblies where it was a not only a mass meeting, but a body which made binding decisions.
+Students formed assemblies where the assembly was not only a mass meeting, but a body that made binding decisions.
 This student movement eventually shifted from university issues and moved toward industrial struggles.
 Examples of the shift to industrial struggles can be seen through the protests that occurred in the car factories of Turin in 1969.

 Turin was the center of FIAT factories, and became the focus of continual wildcat strikes.
 Workers were supported by university students of the New Left, and demanded wage increases and the same conditions as white-collar workers within the company.
 The protests were also a scene of major violence as some protests drew the hostility of the police.
 A strike against high rents outside the factory gates in Corso Traiano was attacked by the police and incidents like this led to a running battle with the police.

 These protests were also influenced by the PCI, and often changed from Leninist to autonomist and operaista or from parties to activist networks.
-The period of the "Hot Autumn" was an attack on the established power relations in Italy and it was very explosive.
 The "Hot Autumn" was followed by the "Years of Lead", which was a period of far-right and far-left violence including bombings, shootings and kidnappings.